BDC Hamburger Icon

 How to use customer personas

-Research shows that customers are more likely to do business with companies that personalize their messaging.
+Research shows customers are more likely to do business with companies that personalize their messaging.
 Here’s how you can use your customer personas to improve your marketing and increase sales for your business.

 • Use language your audience relates to.
 If you don’t understand your audience or what they care about, you run the risk of alienating them.
 You may use jargon they don’t comprehend or fail to show them how your product or service can help them.
 But once you have well-defined customer personas, you can speak to your target customer in a way they can relate to based on what you know about them.